I3mk132/report_maker/README.md

 - When importing folders, make sure the structure is consistent:
   - Folder names like `Day1 [Python Basics]` or just `Day1`
   - Inside, files like `1.1.py`, `1-1.py`, etc.
+  - Also, inside Day Folders there should be a folder named `Screenshots` with files like `1.1.png`

 ---